crosstyan/stupid/README.md

 ### Enum

+Enumunation

-Just a named integer constant.
-(Go even doesn't have enum)
+Just a named integer constant and Go even doesn't have enum.

-(atom is way more interesting, but it's not in C)
+[atom](https://www.erlang.org/doc/system/data_types.html#atom) is way more interesting, but it's not in C.

 ### Interlude (3)